Benighter/sat-mobile/MIGRATION_SUMMARY.md

 ## 🎉 Migration Complete!

-Your Church Connect Mobile app has been successfully migrated from localStorage to Firebase Firestore database.
+Your SAT Mobile app has been successfully migrated from localStorage to Firebase Firestore database.
 This document summarizes what has been implemented and how to use the new Firebase features.

 ## ✅ What's New